Culver City To Decide If Mobility Pilot Program Will Expand

 You can also request to speak either in-person or remotely by submitting this form.

-You can also submit a comment during a live meeting here and here is a tutorial on how to submit an eComment.
+You can also submit a comment during a live meeting here.
+There is also a tutorial on how to submit an eComment.

-When the city council met in late March, a third party contractor presented their findings after polling residents on how the changes were working for them.
-The data showed that not everyone was onboard with the changes.
-58% of those polled said they opposed them and only 38% supported it.
+When the city council met in late March, a third-party contractor presented its findings after polling residents on how the changes were working for them.
+The data showed that not everyone was on board: 58% of those polled said they opposed them and only 38% supported it.

 The biggest issue for them?
 Traffic.

 “There's a real problem with gridlock into our neighborhoods.
-And then also, actually blocking the bus lane and bike lane because, you know, sometimes you can only get one car coming from our residential neighborhoods into the one lane of traffic,” said Councilmember Dan O’Brien.
+And then also, actually blocking the bus lane and bike lane because ... sometimes you can only get one car coming from our residential neighborhoods into the one lane of traffic,” said Councilmember Dan O’Brien.

-Along Culver Boulevard in downtown Culver City, some businesses say that having those bus and bike lane affects their business.
+Along Culver Boulevard in downtown Culver City, some businesses say having those bus and bike lanes can affect their business.

-Stephen Gonzalez is the manager of goodboybob Coffee Roasters inside the Citizen Public Market.
-He says the new lanes affects foot traffic because “people never know how to get into this nook here.”
+Stephen Gonzalez is the manager of goodboybob coffee roasters inside the Citizen Public Market.
+He says the new lanes affect foot traffic because “people never know how to get into this nook here.”

-Angie Palmer is the manager at Janga by Derricks.
-She says that because their space has just one point of entry, facing the street, they sometimes have to block the bus lane for a few moments to quickly unload their supplies.
+Angie Palmer, the manager at Janga by Derrick's Jamaican Cuisine, says that because their space has just one point of entry — facing the street — they sometimes have to block the bus lane for a few moments to quickly unload supplies.

 “It does need to be tweaked,” said O’Brien.